E137299/Unit-1-Madlib-Project/README.md

    - Prompt the user for a noun, a verb, an adjective, two numbers, and other types of words your story requires.
    - Store each user input in a separate variable.

-**Step 3: Perform a Mathematical Operation**

-4. Perform at least one mathematical operation using the two numeric inputs.
-For example, you could calculate the total number of items, the difference in years, or multiply a quantity.
-5. Store the result of this mathematical operation in a new variable.

-**Step 4: Generate the Madlib**
+**Step 3: Generate the Madlib**

-6. Use the user's input to fill in the blanks in your story template.
+4. Use the user's input to fill in the blanks in your story template.
 You can use string concatenation or f-strings to insert the user's words and the result of your mathematical operation into the template.

-**Step 5: Output the Final Story**
+**Step 4: Output the Final Story**

-7. Print the final story with the user's words and the result of the mathematical operation inserted into the appropriate places.
+5. Print the final story with the user's words and the result of the mathematical operation inserted into the appropriate places.

 **Example**